 Scroll down to see the symbolism images relating to plants and flowers.
+Click on images to see an enlarged version in a new tab.

 In Christianity the thorny leaves represent pain, sin and punishment.
 Acanthus symbolizes immortality in Mediterranean countries.